LouisJackman/language-x/README.md

   opt-in for performance.
 * Encourage compile-time metaprogramming over runtime annotation and reflection;
   design it to scale in the large without becoming cryptic.
-* Be mostly expression-based and improve conditional matching support.
+* Be mostly expression-based and with decent pattern matching.
 * Guarantee tail-call elimination.